channelmaniac/VP700/README.md

 I was given a copy of the gerbers and had some PCBs made but could not get his PCB working.
 The problem boiled down to timing, address decoding, and which signals got used where.
 I figured out one part of it but was stuck getting it to boot immediately to the card after a reset of the CPU.
 Walter Miraglia was very helpful in working with me on this he engaged Josh Bensadon who figured out the issues, the proper connections for each part of the signalling, and that a tiny capacitor was needed to stretch a pulse on the /MRD (Memory Read) line.

 Based on Josh's changes, I laid out a new card using Ed's logo like his had plus his name, which, additionally, I'd like to extend many thanks to Con Skordis for help with the 44 pin edge connector in KiCAD.
-With his permission I have added the edge connector files for KiCAD into the KiCAD directory here.
+With his permission I have added the edge connector files for KiCAD into the KiCAD Template directory here.

 There are some difficulties in designing for this system.
 The address bus is multiplexed with the TPA signal used to define when the lower address bus information is available then when the upper address bus information is.
 The 8000 signal is a flipped version of the /8000 used to access the monitor ROM.
 When the 8000 signal is low, the lower half of memory is addressed.
 The lower half of memory is RAM and is incompletely decoded for access, resulting in mirrors at every 4K for the lower half of memory.
 The RAM can be disabled by asserting the MINH signal on the expansion bus, taking it to logic High.
 The Tiny BASIC card makes use of this.